agiliq/django-orm-cookbook/docs/asc_or_desc.rst

 How to order a queryset in ascending or descending order?
 =============================================================

-Ordering of the queryset can be achieved by order_by method.
-We need to pass the field on whose basis we need to Order (ascending/descending) the result.
+Ordering of the queryset can be achieved by :code:`order_by` method.
+We need to pass the field on which we need to Order (ascending/descending) the result.
 Query looks like this ::

     >>> User.objects.all().order_by('date_joined') // For ascending